kishuni/speedfuns/undertale/pacifist.md

 Fight the Save Amalgamate.
 Head left.

-Check the left fridge, and attempt to walk away.
+Check the left fridge, and attempt to walk away (to the left).
 Fight the Fridge Amalgamate.

 Grab the Blue Key on the way back to the Bedroom.
 Insert the Yellow key on the way back as well.

 Head right from the Bedroom.

+Head right, fight the Mirror Amalgamate.
+- For the last phase, if you go behind the body, the heads won't hit you.

-Head right, fight the Mirror Amalgamate, insert the key and head back to the Power Room.
+Insert the key and head back to the Power Room.
 Mash through the rest and head back to the elevator.

 ## The Barrier
 `SAVE` before Asgore to heal to full.
+- Only have to do this if you get hit in lab since you can't die out of the Asriel fight.
+Minimal waste of time otherwise.

 Mash through everything.
+It's a lot of mashing.

 ### Asriel Dreemurr
 Wait for the music to kick in (rainbow effects), then `Hope` every time.
 Don't die and stuff.